-Fasted exercise has no clear, single definition, but most people accept that it means exercising first thing in the morning, without having had breakfast beforehand.
+Fasted cardio has no clear, single definition, but most people accept that it means exercising first thing in the morning, without having had breakfast beforehand.

-Fasted exercise increases insulin sensitivity even more than exercise alone, which means more post-exercise carbs will be directed to your liver and muscles, and away from your blood and fat stores.
+- Fasted workout increases insulin sensitivity even more than exercise alone, which means more post-exercise carbs will be directed to your liver and muscles, and away from your blood and fat stores.

-Increased muscle catabolism – fasted exercise can result in muscle breakdown.
+- Increased muscle catabolism – fasted cardio can result in muscle breakdown.
 Your body may view being in a fasted state and exercising as a serious threat that produces a lot of stress.
 This stress increases cortisol production, your primary stress hormone.
 Cortisol increases muscle catabolism or muscle breakdown.

-No greater fat-burning – some research suggests that fasted cardio does not increase fat burning at all.
+- No greater fat-burning – some research suggests that fasted cardio does not increase fat burning at all.
 The combination of increased cortisol, muscle catabolism, and reduced exercise intensity and/or duration may combine to negate any fat-burning benefit to fasted cardio.
-At best, you may end up burning the same amount of fat fasted and unfasted.
+At best, you may end up burning the same amount of fat in a fasted and unfasted state.
 However, other research still suggests fasted exercise enhances fat burning.
 There may be a genetic element to these different findings.

-If you are training for fat loss, and your workouts emphasize low-intensity cardio, exercising in a fasted state may help you burn fatter, providing it doesn’t significantly reduce the duration of your workouts.
+If you are training for fat loss, and your workouts emphasize low-intensity cardio, exercising in a fasted state may help you burn fat, providing it doesn’t significantly reduce the duration of your workouts.

 In contrast, if you are training to build muscle or improve performance, fasted exercise may reduce workout intensity, volume, or duration, lowering the effectiveness of your training session in the process.
 If improved performance or muscle building is your primary goal, fasted exercise may not be right for you.